PolyVectors/Silicon/docs/silicon-vs-other-frameworks.md

 # Silicon Compared To Other Frameworks

-This page is a small collection of examples from frameworks that were huge inspirations for Silicon compared to a versions I have ported to Silicon itself.
+This page is a small collection of examples from frameworks that were huge inspirations for Silicon compared to a versions that were ported to Silicon itself.

 ## Money Service (from [Knit](https://github.com/Sleitnick/Knit))
 ```lua